newrelic/kafka-connect-newrelic/doc/README.md

   * Customers should think about white listing the Connect url only to certain IPs.
 In a K8s environment it can be easily done by restricting connect service to a Clusterip.
   * In environments where this is not possible, they will have to use [config providers](https://docs.confluent.io/current/connect/security.html#externalizing-secrets).
 Kafka provides 2 config providers [File](https://docs.confluent.io/current/connect/security.html#fileconfigprovider) and [InternalSecret (Topic based) ](https://docs.confluent.io/current/connect/security.html#internalsecretconfigprovider).
 Customers can also look at the API to build their own Config providers.

 - Also remember if Kafka rest interface is publicly available it can result in attacks.
 Customers should whitelist IPs allowed to hit the rest interface.
+Another approach is to run connect in [standalone mode](https://docs.confluent.io/3.2.0/connect/userguide.html#standalone-mode) where the Connect workers are started with hard coded cofiguration in properties files.